 Your cat would need to spend a lot of time in direct contact with a radiator to be scalded.
-However, as cats are unlikely to realize they’re too hot before it’s too late, you’ll need to step in.
-If your cat falls asleep on a radiator, he is especially likely to end up getting burned.
+However, as cats are unlikely to realize that it’s too hot before it’s too late, you’ll need to step in.
+If your cat falls asleep on a radiator, then it is especially likely to end up getting burned.

 Other health concerns arise from spending too much time on a radiator, too.
 Your cat’s skin will likely dry out.
-This will leave him itchy and uncomfortable.
+This will leave your cat feeling particularly itchy and uncomfortable.

 A radiator cover for your cat will minimize any risks.
 Laying a thick, non-flammable blanket on a radiator makes a cozy perch for your cat.

 Your cat will search for a radiator in the house.
 It’s a great way of maintaining warmth and heat.
 Avoiding direct contact is essential, so a radiator bed for your cat will help.

 A cat radiator bed is a bed that hangs over a radiator, like a portable hammock for your cat.

 A radiator bed consists of a small cushion that hooks over the heat source.
 Your cat can then doze beside a radiator, without sitting directly on it.
 All the same, you should still apply a radiator cover for your cat’s protection.